Agronomety/ProjectManager/README.md

-And after following all the steps there, as an extra last step I would recommend that you double check that the PATH in system variables has been updated to include the terminal for MSYS2.To do so press Window + R. Then type in sysdm.cpl and press Enter.
+And after following all the steps there, as an extra last step I would recommend that you double check that the PATH in system variables has been updated to include the terminal for MSYS2.

+To do so press Window + R. Then type in sysdm.cpl and press Enter.
 In Advanced click Enviromnent Variables.
 Under the System Variables click on PATH and then Edit.
 If you can't see a C:\msys64\ucrt64\bin then click on New and then insert the line into an empty space and click Ok and then close it down.
 After that restart